Barbiturates Side Effects: Short-Term, Long-Term, and Addiction Treatment

 - Feelings of well-being or euphoria.

 Barbiturates Side Effects

-Used as a short-term medication, barbiturates can effectively relieve symptoms of insomnia and anxiety, provide pre-surgical sedation, and act as anticonvulsants for those with seizure disorders.
+Used as short-term medications, barbiturates can effectively relieve symptoms of insomnia and anxiety, provide pre-surgical sedation, and act as anticonvulsants for those with seizure disorders.
 Like all drugs, barbiturates have side effect profiles.
-Chronic abuse of barbiturates can produce a number of adverse effects, such as 1, 2, 3, 4:
+Chronic abuse of barbiturates can produce a number of adverse effects, such as:1,2,3,4

 - Increased perspiration.